top of page

 they were designed for someone else's life.

-How are my tools different than others –
+How are my systems different than others –

 such as to-do lists, meal plans, or cleaning checklists?